-3.3.
 Higher level processes

-In addition to the inductive process of rule generation, there are high-level problem-solving effects (what we might call the subject's ''strategy'') that will have a significant impact on performance.
+In addition to the inductive process of rule generation, there are high-level problem solving effects (what we might call the subject's "strategy") which will have a significant impact on performance.
 For example, how does the subject decide when and where to apply the rule generation system?
-When there are multiple rules to be found, how does the subject differentiate them, and how does the subject decide he or she has found all the rules?
-How does the subject decide whether his or her hypothesis is good enough to settle on as a final answer?
-In summary, what does the subject do with the rules once they have been generated?
+When there are multiple rules to be found, how does the subject differentiate them, and how do they decide they have found all the rules?
+How does the subject decide whether their hypothesis is good enough to settle on as a final answer?
 These are important questions, but they are dependent on the particular problem the subject is solving.